SlightlyUnorthodox/groker/README.md

 mode=offline Rscript sampleQuery.R
 ```

-`mode=offline` is important because it allows Grokit to run without trying to get relations from a server.
+`mode=offline` is important because it allows Grokit to run without accessing a server.